AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/renderdecisions.md

 1. Scroll down to the [!UICONTROL Personalization] section, then select the **[!UICONTROL Render visual personalization decisions]** checkbox.
 1. Click **[!UICONTROL Keep Changes]**, then run your publishing workflow.

-## Render decisions using the Web SDK JavaScript library
+## Render personalized content using the Web SDK JavaScript library

 Set the `renderDecisions` boolean when running the `sendEvent` command.
 If omitted, this property defaults to `false`.
 Set this property to `true` if you want to automatically render personalized content.